 Infamous for her fearlessness and creativity, Mezzo-Soprano Shannon Keegan finds herself at home across genres and in any room that she walks into.
-Shannon combines committed vocal technique, fierce dramatic skill, and what her friends would call "an uncanny ability to take it too far," to deliver compelling and honest performances spanning musical theater, recital, and opera.
+Combining committed vocal technique, fierce dramatic skill, and what her friends would call "an uncanny ability to take it too far," Shannon delivers compelling and honest performances spanning musical theater, recital, and opera.

-Shannon made her Belgian debut in a series of open air concerts with the Flanders Festival Orchestra conducted by Dirk Brossé.
-The concerts were held in glorious venues across Belgium and Shannon wowed audiences, not only with her singing, but with her impressive ability to down a stein of Belgian beer in one during the nachspiel of the second act finale of Die Fledermaus.
+In concert, Shannon made her debut with the Berlin Philharmonic under the baton of Kirill Petrenko.
+She sang as the 1st Alto in featured trios, quartets, and octets in Mendelssohn's Elias.
+She then returned to the Berlin Philharmonic in April to sing in Strauss' monolithic opera Die Frau ohne Schatten in a new production at the Baden-Baden Festspielhaus.
+She then made her Belgian debut in a series of open air concerts with the Flanders Festival Orchestra conducted by Dirk Brossé.
+Shannon wowed audiences, not only with her singing, but with her impressive ability to down a stein of Belgian beer in one gulp during the nachspiel of the second act finale of Die Fledermaus.
 Shannon doesn't really drink, but she made an exception for her public.

 In her free time, Shannon enjoys haunting bookstores and taking prisoners to add to her ever expanding "To Be Read" shelf.
 An avid writer, she subsists on a literary diet composed almost entirely of fantasy and science fiction.
-She is currently based in Stuttgart, Germany with her Siamese cat and a devastating lack of cast-iron pans.
+She is currently based in Stuttgart, Germany with her Siamese cat and cast-iron pan.

 Shannon is an alumna of University of Cincinnati- CCM (BM) and Rice University (MM.)